Bareflank/MicroV/README.md

   is our third iteration of this hypervisor project).
-This will not only improve reliability and security, but also enable the use of MicroV in critical system environments were high levels of testing are required such as medical, automotive and government.
+This will not only improve reliability and security, but also enable the use of MicroV in critical system environments were high levels of testing are required such as automotive, medical, space and government.

-- **Early Boot and Late Launch Support:** Xen, KVM and VirtualBox support early boot(i.e. the hypervisor starts first during boot) or late launch (meaning the operating system starts first, and then the hypervisor starts).
+- **Early Boot and Late Launch Support:** Xen, KVM and VirtualBox support early boot (i.e., the hypervisor starts first during boot) or late launch (i.e., the operating system starts first, and then the hypervisor starts).
   None of these hypervisors support both.

   <p align="center">